Free Synagogue of Flushing

-The Free Synagogue of Flushing is a progressive Reform congregation located at the historic synagogue at 41-60 Kissena Boulevard in Flushing, Queens, New York City.
+The Free Synagogue of Flushing is a Reform Jewish congregation and historic synagogue located at 41-60 Kissena Boulevard in the Flushing neighborhood of Queens in New York City, New York, United States.
 The synagogue's establishment is based on the free synagogue movement, started by Stephen Samuel Wise.
-The building was added to the National Register of Historical Places in 2009.
+The building was added to the National Register of Historic Places in 2009.

 Early history

-The Free Synagogue of Flushing was founded in 1917 Sanford Avenue by the Hebrew Women's Aid Society, in keeping with the philosophy of the first Free Synagogue, the Stephen Wise Free Synagogue in Manhattan.
+The Free Synagogue of Flushing was founded in 1917 on Sanford Avenue by the Hebrew Women's Aid Society, in keeping with the philosophy of the first Free Synagogue, the Stephen Wise Free Synagogue in Manhattan.
 In the New York Tribune in 1906, an interview with Rabbi Wise explained his plans and meaning of "free synagogue": "The Free Synagogue will, as its name implies, be free in so far as its pulpit will be free and untrammeled, free to voice without free or scruple the high moral and spiritual teachings of the synagogue.
 It will thus do much to regain the moral support, which church and synagogue alike, alas! are losing or have lost."
 These principles include freedom of the pulpit, freedom in religious philosophy, freedom in terms of seating, and men and women are equal in participation and leadership.
 For much of its history, the synagogue has been a bastion of liberal thought and social activism.
 It is the oldest Reform congregation in Queens.